locuslab/mdeq/README.md

 ```
 For example, for **MDEQ-Small**, you should get >75% top-1 accuracy.

-**Example of how to use the pretrained ImageNet model to train on Cityscapes**:
+**II.
+Example of how to use the pretrained ImageNet model to train on Cityscapes**:
   1. Download the pretrained ImageNet `.pkl` file.
   2. Put the model under `pretrained_models/` folder with some file name `[FILENAME]`.
   3. In the corresponding `experiments/cityscapes/seg_MDEQ_[SIZE].yaml` (where `SIZE` is typically `SMALL`, `LARGE` or `XL`), set `MODEL.PRETRAINED` to `"pretrained_models/[FILENAME]"`.